 By the time the other loyalist legions arrived to Terra the battle was already over.
 With the death of their Primarch, the Imperial Fists, now under the command of the legion's 1st Company Captain, Sigismund were in full retreat.
 Soon the now invigorated Imperial Forces who were chasing after the traitor legions and began pushing them back.
 Taking command of the Imperium, Horus put Pertuabo in charge of leading the other legions to push the traitors to the Eye of Terror, while Horus and Lorgar's legions reclaimed lost Imperial worlds.
 Magnus's legion was given the task of sealing the portals across the world.
 While they were doing that Horus integrated his father's body into the Astronomican.
 This allowed the Emperor to make warp-travel easier for his people.

-The most major battle after the Heresy was reclaiming the worlds on the Eastern Fringe, with Guilliman now trying to fortify his rule and forces.
+The greatest battle after the Heresy was reclaiming the worlds on the Eastern Fringe, with Guilliman now trying to fortify his rule and forces.
 But the combined forces of the Imperial Army, led by Alpharius and Fulgrim, managed to overwhelm the already disorganized Ultramarines and traitor Imperial forces.
 However it was Fulgrim who gave the killing blow, by beheading Guilliman, in what he claimed to be revenge for the lives lost on Istvaan IV.
-Horus then offered the now free Ultramar to Fulgrim as thanks for killing another traitor; however the Phoenix bestowed the gift to Alpharius; for if it were not for the Alpha Legion in holding back the Ultramarines during the siege of Terra as well as guiding loyalist to the planet to aid in the defense, then they might not have reached this far.
+Horus then offered the now free Ultramar to Fulgrim as thanks for killing another traitor.
+However the Phoenix bestowed the gift to Alpharius; for if it were not for the Alpha Legion in holding back the Ultramarines during the siege of Terra as well as guiding loyalist to the planet to aid in the defense, then they might not have reached this far.
 And so the Alpha Legion made Ultramar their new home and was renamed Hydratron.

 Horus decided that a codex had to be created in order to make sure such horrors would never happen.
 And so the Codex Astartes were created, ordering the loyalist legions to split off into chapters.
 While the legions would retain the strict number of 10,000 marines, their descendents would only have 5,000 marines.
 At first many of the Primarchs rejected this offer, mostly Pertuabo, Lorgar and Mortarion.
 But Alpharius and Fulgrim supported Horus's decision while only Magnus remained neutral.
 Only the legions that had lost their Primarchs willingly split their legions into chapters and slowly the rest followed.
+The Thousand Sons specifically were so low on marines, that they were only able to create one chapter.
+The chapter was called the Blood Ravens based off of a prophecy by Magnus, and 4th Fellowship Sergeant, Revuel Arvida, became the first Chapter Master.

 Back with Magnus, the Thousand Sons Primarch had made a startling discovery on Terra.
 In his efforts to revive his father, the Emperor communed with the Primarch that his soul was now in the warp, being reborn as a new god, the Star Child.
 He also confided with Magnus about the existence of his sons, the Sensei.
-This led too two outcomes: One was that Magnus now set out to find these sons of the Emperor, while Lorgar created the Ecclesiarchy to worship the Star Child as the Imperium's god.
+This led too two outcomes: One was that Magnus now set out to find these sons of the Emperor, and the other was Lorgar created the Ecclesiarchy to worship the Star Child as the Imperium's god.

 During the 1st Black Crusade, launched by the new Warmaster of Chaos, Sigismund, Pertuabo of the Iron Warriors was critically injured in combat when fighting against a force of Traitor Terminators.
 Fortunately his First Captain, Forrix, along with Pertuabo's Honor Guards arrived in time to pull their Primarch out of combat.
 However the injuries Pertuabo sustained would force him to command his legion as well as other Imperial Forces from the back as he had been infected by a Nurgle Poison.
 While the poison was not killing him or corrupting him, thanks to the intervention of Magnus and Lorgar, it would be centuries until the Iron Warrior's Primarch could once again charge into battle.